 This means that two different people may respond to laser hair removal treatment on the same equipment completely differently.
 At City Laser Clinic, we use Candela GentleLase (Alexandrite Laser).
 The Candela GentleLase has a longer wavelength (755nm), and high energy (100J/cm2) well suited to safe and effective Hair Removal.

 The Candela GentleLase also has the largest spot size (18mm diameter), combining together characteristics that enable deeper penetration by laser energy of the targeted area and faster treatments than early forms of Laser hair Removal machines such as, Long Pulse Ruby, Diode Lasers, and Flash-lamp devices.

 Once again, we strongly encourage you to spend some time researching your chosen Laser Hair Removal Clinic and the equipment it uses.
-Contact City Laser Clinic to arrange a FREE consultation to discuss a treatment plan that suits your needs with one of our trained, qualified and experienced laser hair removal staff.
+Contact City Laser Clinic to arrange a FREE laser consultation to discuss a laser treatment plan that suits your needs with one of our trained, qualified and experienced laser hair removal staff.